Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Train your team and launch

-Make sure all waiters know how the digital menu works, how to help a customer who doesn't know how to scan the QR and how to update dishes.
-A trained team builds customer confidence.
+Make sure all waiters know how the digital menu works, how to help a customer who doesn't know how to scan the QR, and how to update dishes.
+A trained team conveys confidence to the customer.

-Tip: Keep some physical menus as backup for customers who prefer the traditional format or have difficulty with technology.
+Tip: Keep some physical menus as backup for customers who prefer the traditional format or have difficulties with technology.

 Launch fast, improve later

-You don't need everything perfect from day one.
-Start with the basics (menu with photos and allergens) and gradually add features like ordering, payments and languages.
+You don't need everything to be perfect from day one.
+Start with the basics (menu with photos and allergens) and add functionalities like orders, payments, and languages as you go.
 The important thing is to start.

-Want to see how Food&Service's digital menu works?
+Want to see how the Food&Service digital menu works?

 6 Common Mistakes When Implementing a Digital Menu